ephraimduncan/awesome-developer-dictionary/README.md

 - **method**: a function associated with a class or an object.
 - **memoization**: optimization technique that involves storing the result so you can use it next time instead of calculating the same thing again and again.
 - **middleware**: Middleware is software that provides common services and capabilities to applications outside of what's offered by the operating system.
 Data management, application services, messaging, authentication, and API management are all commonly handled by middleware.
+- **MIME**: Multipurpose Internet Mail Extensions is an Internet standard that extends the format of email messages to support text in character sets other than ASCII, as well as attachments of audio, video, images, and application programs.
 - **mutable object**: an object which can change after creation.

 ## N